Olasunkanmi-O/Ansible/README.md

 # Infrastructure Setup with Terraform and Ansible
 ## Overview

-This document outlines the steps taken to set up infrastructure with Terraform and configure Ansible for management.
-The setup includes:
+### This document outlines the steps taken to set up infrastructure with Terraform and configure Ansible for management.
+The setup is in two phases;

+### Firstly, using ansible adhoc commands to manage 2 different managed nodes running on different OS

+### Secondly, using ansible playbook to install and enable apache on 4 different servers running different OS

 - Using Terraform to create three servers on AWS.
 - Configuring one server as the Ansible Control Node using userdata.
 - Configuring the other two servers as Ansible Managed Nodes.
-- Running some ansible modules.
+- Running some adhoc ansible modules.

 1. We used Terraform to automate the deployment of three servers.
 Started out by creating the required files on terraform, then moved on to create the infrastructure